PeterCamilleri/CX16/tools/README.md

 ### File Names

-Different operating systems have different restrictions on the characters allowed in the name of a file.
+Different operating systems have different restrictions on the characters that are allowed in the name of a file.
 To avoid grief, the most crucial rule is to avoid the use of file names containing embedded spaces or punctuation.
 To make file names easier to read and handle it would be a good idea to choose file names that consist of lower case letters or numbers and words joined by underscore "_" characters.

+Ideally we all want our code to be accessible to a wide audience running their development tools on a wide variety of systems.
+By playing nice, we make life easier for everybody.

 ### The ca65 Macro-Assembler